 The Company currently has one female director, representing 20% of our total directors, one female executive officer representing 50% of our total executive officers and one female member of senior management representing 50% of our total senior management.
-The Company currently has 2 directors that are members of visible minorities, representing 40% of our total directors and one executive officer representing 50% of our total executive officers and one member of senior management representing 50% of our total senior management that is a visible minority.
+The Company currently has: (i) two directors who are members of visible minorities, representing 40% of our total directors; (ii) one executive officer who is a member of visible minority representing 50% of our total executive officers; and (iii) one member of senior management who is a member of visible minority representing 50% of our total senior management.
 No Indigenous peoples or persons with disabilities currently serve on the Board of Directors or currently hold any executive officer positions within the Company.
 The Company continues to be committed to ongoing review with respect to the diversity of its directors, executive officers and members of senior management.